ed10vi/TTNet.Data/README.md

 # TTNet.Data

-A .NET library for The Things Network MQTT Data API
+A .NET library for The Things Stack MQTT Data API

 ## Install